Komodo dragon: Description

 In the wild, adult Komodo dragons usually weigh around 70 kg, although captive specimens often weigh more.
 According to Guinness World Records, an average adult male will weigh 79 to 91 kg and measure 2.59 m, while an average female will weigh 68 to 73 kg and measure 2.29 m.
-The largest verified specimen in captivity was 3.13 m long and weighed 166 kg, including its undigested food.
+The largest verified specimen in captivity was 3.1–3.13 m long and weighed 166 kg, including its undigested food.
 The largest wild specimen had a length 3.04 m, a snout-vent length (SVL) 1.54 m and a mass of 81.5 kg excluding stomach contents.
 The heaviest reached a mass of 87.4 kg.
 The study noted that weights greater than 100 kg were possible but only after the animal had consumed a large meal.

+The Komodo dragon has a tail as long as its body, as well as about 60 frequently replaced, serrated teeth that can measure up to 2.5 cm in length.
+Its saliva is frequently blood-tinged because its teeth are almost completely covered by gingival tissue that is naturally lacerated during feeding.
+It also has a long, yellow, deeply forked tongue.